Instinctively, we all know that pets are good for us. Good for our spirit and good for our mind.

 Pet ownership increases physical activity – having a dog can be a great way to make walking an enjoyable exercise and a regular part of your day!

-Studies have shown that owning a pet – or spending regular quality time with an animal – can help to reduce stress, relieve anxiety, lower blood pressure and cholesterol; reducing the risk of developing heart disease and even promoting longer life!
+Studies have shown that owning a pet – or spending regular quality time with an animal – can help to reduce stress, relieve anxiety, lower blood pressure and cholesterol; reducing the risk of developing heart disease and even promote longer life!

 Those studies have also shown that elderly people who own pets make fewer visits to doctors than those who are without animal companions!